future-architect/uroborosql-fmt/README.md

 ## Structure

 - [Overview of the process flow](docs/structure/overview_of_the_process_flow.md)
-  - This tool uses [tree-sitter](https://github.com/tree-sitter/tree-sitter) and [tree-sitter-sql](https://github.com/future-architect/tree-sitter-sql) (upstream: [m-novikov/tree-sitter-sql](https://github.com/m-novikov/tree-sitter-sql)).
-Thanks to the developers of these tools.
+  - This tool uses [postgresql-cst-parser](https://github.com/future-architect/postgresql-cst-parser) (upstream: [tanzaku/postgresql-cst-parser](https://github.com/tanzaku/postgresql-cst-parser)).
+Special thanks to [tanzaku](https://github.com/tanzaku) for the original work.
 - [How to format 2way-sql](docs/structure/how_to_format_2way_sql.md)

 ## License